 Even the slightest bit of contamination or settling of particulate produce can ruin semiconductor production and performance, sometimes leading to disastrous consequences.
 Therefore, it’s important to understand the strict cleanliness standards that semiconductor cleanrooms must abide by.

 Semiconductor Cleanroom Classifications

-When working in a semiconductor cleanroom, operators face a number of challenges regarding detailed processes and contamination control.
-In fact, human workers are often the main source of contamination during the semiconductor manufacturing process.
-They can create unwanted electrostatic discharge (ESD) that can compromise the sensitive electronic circuits in the material.
+When working in a semiconductor manufacturing cleanroom, operators face a number of challenges regarding detailed processes and contamination control.
+In fact, human workers themselves are often the main source of contamination during the semiconductor manufacturing process.
+Aside from particulate matter from their bodies and clothing, they can create unwanted electro-static discharge (ESD) that can ruin electronic circuits in the material.

 - Power glitches

 - Pressure malfunctions